 When we look at the orders issued, we can see that individuals can still leave their residence to perform many different activities.
 This includes getting much-needed exercise, so long as social distancing is maintained.
 Many people in the commonwealth have noticed that there has been a significant decrease in traffic as a result of people staying at home.
-However, the team at the SMA Law Group wants to warn both bicyclists and drivers that they still need to be vigilant when they are on the roadway.
+However, the team at the SMT Legal wants to warn both bicyclists and drivers that they still need to be vigilant when they are on the roadway.

 Tips for bicyclists

 If you are a cyclist and plan to ride to get exercise or to get to the store and back, you should keep the following safety tips in mind:

 - Be vigilant, even if there is less traffic.
 Never assume a driver sees you.

 - Follow all rules of the roadway, including stopping at stop signs and stoplights, yielding when appropriate, and riding on the right side of the roadway.

 - Wear brightly coloured clothing, especially when riding in the evening or at night, to ensure maximum visibility.

 If you are out driving, you still need to watch out for pedestrians and bicyclists at all times.

 - Put away any distractions such as cell phones or other devices that take your eyes off the roadway.

 - Continue to stop at any marked crosswalks, especially when pedestrians or bicyclists are present.